 As always feel free to email me at firstname.lastname@example.org with any questions, concerns, comments, etc.

-In case you were ever wondering about the picture in the upper right hand corner of the PhanArt Blog, we have the original story behind the picture and how it came to being.
+In case you were ever wondering about this photo that’s circulated for years, we have the original story behind the picture and how it came to be.

 As a result, they sent a box of t-shirts for her neighbors in the village and this picture was taken shortly after.
 She sent one of the two originals to Phish and the other she kept.
 Every once in a while she would come across it online, as one scan of it led to the image going viral.